utahnews/HTMLSoups/README.md

 # HTMLSoups

 HTMLSoups is an adaptive HTML parsing library for Swift that learns and adapts to different website structures.
-It's specifically designed to handle content from various sites in Utah, but can be adapted for other use cases.
+While originally designed for Utah news sites, it's a generic HTML parsing solution that can be adapted for any website content.

 ## Features